CHAPTER TEN (Draft)

 To hesitate here is to react as victims rather than as Americans, to choose loss over promise, helplessness over responsibility.
 We each possess the capacity to live with purpose and determination.
 The responsible, free-thinking person will sometimes struggle with the contradictions between freedom and necessity, or might be intimidated by extreme circumstances, but we will never give in and never lose sight of the light on the horizon.

 Functional local communities will not protect us from uncertainty, but they will position us to better keep our balance—physically, mentally, economically.
-Choosing to take control of our destiny will require that we create dependable communities around ourselves, exercising tolerance, perseverance, and self-control.
+Choosing to take control of our destiny will require that we create dependable communities with our neighbors, exercising tolerance, perseverance, and self-control.
 We must work together despite our differences—to create safety, resolve local problems and seek economic stability.
 And, no, it will not be easy.

 Foundations for Stability